SamuelTulach/SamuelTulach/README.md

 ## Hello there👋
 This is my GitHub profile where I almost exclusively host all of my projects.
 If you wish to read my blog or learn more about me, [check out my website](https://tulach.cc).

+**Warning:** I do not sell anything and I do not work with anyone else.
+If you see someone claiming otherwise, they are scammers.

 ### Contact

 - Email: samuel@tulach.cc